zakisheriff/One-Learn/README.md

   Subtle shadows and smooth transitions provide a premium feel.

 - **System Fonts**
-  Native `-apple-system` typography for maximum legibility and native feel.
+  Modern system typography for maximum legibility and premium feel.

 ---